talla-ui/talla-ui/llms-overview.md

 Bindings and events work because of the `ObservableObject` class, the base class for activities and views.
 You can also use it for observable models and services.
 Observable objects provide ways to observe properties, add bindings, and emit events.

-Activities, views, and services are 'attached' to each other internally, which enables bindings to find the correct source object.
+Activities and views are 'attached' to each other internally, which enables bindings to find the correct source object.
 The `unlink()` method clears all observers and listeners, and unlinks attached objects recursively.

 ```typescript
 import { ObservableObject } from "talla-ui";